laeith/laeith-blog/content/posts/2021_04_04_wire_formats/index.md

 Provided that we can make full use of that and don't do any unnecessary copying in the business logic (and apply a few more performance tricks) it's possible to achieve outstanding results, all on a single pinned thread.

 Unfortunately this comes at a price of usability: schema is very extensive and verbose, reading/writing requires operating on Bytes/Buffers semi-directly, and the marriage with business logic is also quite cumbersome.
 At least infamous XML has good tooling/IDE support out of the box.
-I'd say it's still a reasonable price to pay if speed is the dominant requirement and we have lots of time.
+I'd say it might be a reasonable price to pay if speed is the dominant requirement and we have lots of time.

 {{ image(src="sbe_schema.png", alt="Simple binary encoding schema") }}